Where To Buy

 Torso Length (collar bone to pant line) 23”

 Goggles: Smith IO7

 Construction: Looking closely at the construction every stitch isn’t perfect but it looks like it’s made to last a long time and won’t fall apart easily.
 It’s built to take a little abuse.
-Volcom has been at this for a while and they make a well built jacket.
-Basically it’s everything you would expect for a jacket of this price when it comes to overall build.
+Volcom has been at this for a while and they make a well-built jacket.
+Basically, it’s everything you would expect for a jacket of this price when it comes to the overall build.

 Insulation/Warmth: It’s a shell so it’s not for warmth but it’s a little warmer than most shells thanks to the somewhat thicker taffeta liner.
 It’s made to have layers under it.

-Breathability: Nothing to write home about and we would of liked to see 15k for breathability to match it’s waterproofing but it’s not the end of the world.
+Breathability: Nothing to write home about and we would have liked to see 15k for breathability to match its waterproofing but it’s not the end of the world.
 It’s more of a resort Jacket than a backcountry jacket so it’s not a deal breaker unless you really get sweaty easy.

 Overall: The Volcom Lido Jacket is well made and it flatters my thicker build.
 Jackets and pants are much more of a personal buy than hard goods but if this appeals to you it’s not a bad choice.